-GSS 52 - Fundamentals of Shotgun Shooting
+GSS 52 - Fundamentals of Shotgun Shooting 0.5 unit

 32 hours lab (1 week) This course is designed to provide instruction in basic through advanced skills of shotgun shooting.
 The fundamentals of shotgun shooting will be covered with emphasis on safety and discipline.
 The students will be introduced to straightaway targets and advance to moving targets.